Supercobra27/CMPE458/my-mini-compiler/README.md

 Completed:
 - [x] decide whether PT_PROGRAM is present in the AST, or if it is removed and only Scope exists (PT_PROGRAM will exist as the start symbol)
+- [x] implement function to convert ParseTreeNode into ASTNode (Abstract Syntax Tree) using grammar rules (see an example here: https://stackoverflow.com/questions/5026517/whats-the-difference-between-parse-trees-and-abstract-syntax-trees-asts)
+    - [x] implement function to free dynamic memory of an AST
+    - [x] implement conversion function to create ASTNode from ParseTreeNode

 ## Phase 4: Code Generation